-Erin McNulty is a Boston-based contemporary dance artist, teacher, and community practitioner.
+Erin McNulty is a Boston-based contemporary dance artist and educator.
 Her movement is deeply rooted in improvisational research, and balances intimacy with her own blend of physicality and choreological understanding.
-Often using text-based processes, McNulty's work exists where language intersects with sensory intensity.
+Often using text-based processes, McNulty's work exists where language intersects with sensory dynamism.

 McNulty holds a B.S.
 (Magna Cum Laude) from Boston University’s College of Communication; and a Postgraduate Diploma (Distinction) in Community Dance from Trinity Laban Conservatoire of Music & Dance in London, where she was the recipient of the Audrey Wethered Award.
-After growing up training at Paulette’s Ballet Studio, McNulty has since been focusing on contemporary forms and youth dance education.
-She has trained at the Gaga Summer Intensive at Mark Morris Dance Center in New York as well as many local classes and workshops.
+She has also trained at the Gaga Summer Intensive at Mark Morris Dance Center in New York.

-McNulty was a principal dancer with Boston-based Kairos Dance Theater from 2011-2015, and has also performed in projects with Rachel Linsky, Eliza Malecki Dance, Zoe Dance Company, Kelley Donovan & Dancers, and Paula Josa Jones/Performance Works.
-As a creator, her choreographic work has been produced by Trinity Laban, ArtBeat by Somerville Arts Council, Providence Dance Festival, Dance for World Community, NACHMO Boston, Salem Arts Festival, Natalie Johnson Dance, Sasso & Company, Providence College Dance Company, and Third Life Studio Choreographer Series.
-McNulty also conceived and choreographed a short dance film in 2018 with support from New England Foundation for the Arts' New England Dance Fund; and has been commissioned by the Shawna Shea Memorial Foundation's Women in Film Fellowship to direct a film in 2020, co-choreographed with NYC-based dancer Suzannah Dessau.
+McNulty is a company dancer with Natalie Johnson Dance, and was a principal dancer with Kairos Dance Theater from 2011-2015.
+She has also performed in projects with Rachel Linsky, Eliza Malecki Dance, Zoe Dance Company, Kelley Donovan & Dancers, Bethan Peters, and Paula Josa Jones/Performance Works.
+As a creator, her choreographic work has been produced by Trinity Laban, ArtBeat by Somerville Arts Council, Providence Dance Festival, Dance for World Community, NACHMO Boston, Salem Arts Festival, Sasso & Company, Providence College Dance Company, and Third Life Studio Choreographer Series.
+McNulty also conceived and choreographed a short dance film in 2018 with support from New England Foundation for the Arts' New England Dance Fund; and has been commissioned by the Shawna Shea Memorial Foundation's Women in Film Fellowship to direct a second film in 2020, co-choreographed with NYC-based dancer Suzannah Dessau.